 Reimbursement for care only exists for patients with private healthcare insurance coverage.
 However, there is not a general reimbursement policy for all insurance companies.
 Each company determines prices and reimbursement according to its own policy.

 Besides the sanitary registration, some medical products need to comply with technical standards or NOMs (Norma Oficial Mexicana).
 All standards are classified based on the Harmonized System Code (HS).

-There are few Mexican standards for medical devices, but various agencies are preparing more standards to be issued in the near future.
-Updated information on NOMs and other sanitary processes can be found on the web page of the COFEPRIS, the Mexican Agency in charge or registering and approving medical devices: https://www.gob.mx/cofepris/
+There are few Mexican standards for medical devices, but various agencies are involved in standards development.
+Updated information on NOMs, other sanitary processes, and the registration and approval of medical devices can be found on the web page of COFEPRIS: https://www.gob.mx/cofepris/

 Procurement & Tenders